 Society in change: the law of contraction and the consequences for medicine

 The Law of Contraction describes the historical tendency towards smaller and smaller families, with the consequence that solidarity between individuals only relates to smaller and smaller groups of people.

 This sociological thesis was developed in the context of a background where the state is taking over more and more tasks relating to social security, thereby taking over the function of the family nucleus.
 Certain changes can indeed be explained by the law of contraction, however, in most cases, the nuclear family still forms the most important social and financial network.

 Yet, it is an undeniable fact that the number of one and two-person households is continuously increasing in Germany and very few multi-generational households now exist.
 Furthermore, both partners within a family work.
-One consequence for the health system is the changing way that things are being organized for sick and elderly people.
-There is an increasing need for hospital beds, nursing and retirement homes as well as provision of childcare.
+One consequence of the health system is the changing way that things are being organized for sick and elderly people.
+There is an increasing need for hospital beds, nursing and retirement homes as well as the provision of childcare.

 The answers can be found below the references.

 1. A patient who suffers from symptoms of severe stress comes to your practice.
-In your social case history you specifically ask for his occupational background.
-He relates that he has to deal with constantly high levels of time pressure at work, and that he has very little room for recreation.
+In your social case history, you specifically ask for his occupational background.
+He relates that he has to deal with constantly high levels of time pressure at work and that he has very little room for recreation.
 Which of the following models best describes the development of the symptoms, which result from this situation of psychosocial strain?

 - The job demand-control model